 Only powered by knowledge can we take the necessary actions to transform our relationship with plastic and protect our families, communities and the environment.

-4. How to shift from single-use plastics to more durable materials?
+4. How can we shift from single-use plastics to more durable materials?

 A straw with your iced coffee, a plastic bag to carry your takeout, a wrapper on a candy bar: taken individually, each seems harmless.
 These modern conveniences are so ubiquitous—and so quickly thrown out—that they hardly register in our minds.
 But single-use plastics come with a steep environmental price—one that we’ll be paying off for millennia.
 This is why we can find alternatives as the described below to our everyday single use plastic use.